 Cow's milk is a common cause of food allergy in infants.
 In Australia and New Zealand around 2 per cent (1 in 50) infants are allergic to cow's milk and other dairy products.
 Although most children outgrow cow's milk allergy by the age of 3-5 years, in some people cow's milk allergy may not resolve.

-Reactions can occur immediately or up to several days after milk ingestion
+Reactions can occur within minutes or up to several days after having cow's milk (dairy) products

 Reliable diagnosis is important